Skip to main content

 • Don’t be afraid to ask for modifications or substitutions.

-• Choose beverages that don’t have added sugar, like unsweetened tea, low-fat milk or sparkling water.
+• Choose beverages that don’t have added sugar, like unsweetened tea, coffee, low-fat milk or sparkling water.

 • Consider getting the main course from the drive through, then make the sides at home, like roasted potatoes, salad or vegetables.
 This will save money and provide an opportunity to include more food groups in your day.